RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/5-Adaptive Document/2-Activity.md

 1. Create an Adaptive Document form
 2. Create connection of the form with the data table (Lead Details)
-3. Add elements to the form and connect them individually to corresponding columns
+3. Add elements to design the Adaptive Document.
+Add proper headings, text, input fields from connected table etc.
 4. Add a submit button and configure it to the action of submitting form data to the system.